 We believe that our governance processes provide rigorous Board oversight of the Company and its management.
-The Board considers oversight of CVR Energy's risks and risk management activities to be a responsibility of the entire Board, though the Board also delegates certain risk oversight to certain of its committees, including these standing committees:
+The Board considers oversight of CVR Energy's risks and risk management activities to be a responsibility of the entire Board, though the Board also delegates certain risk oversight to certain of its committees which regularly report on such areas of oversight.